суббота, 13 мая 2017 г.

 The Christian god and the Orthodox religion aren’t discussed openly but their presence is always felt.
 Men are struggling with demons inside their souls, while on the walls their shadows interact with holy images.

-From the very beginning of the film Ivan usurps the god's authority: he crowns himself during the coronation.
-His illness (it's ambiguous, whether it's real, or fake, or exaggerated) is the analog of the death and resurrection of Jesus Christ.
-After Ivan's "resurrection" his shadow becomes ominously huge and disproportionate, as if he has acquired some evil supernatural powers.
+From the very beginning of the film, Ivan usurps the god's authority: he crowns himself during the coronation.
+His illness (it's ambiguous, whether it's real, fake, or exaggerated) is the analog of the death and resurrection of Jesus Christ.
+After Ivan's "resurrection," his shadow becomes ominously huge and disproportionate, as if he has acquired some evil supernatural powers.

 Ivan proclaims that he creates the Oprichniki "as god created man in his own image, so I have created men in mine."
 Malyuta pledges his life to the tsar using almost the same words as apostle Peter before his three denials (and Ivan immediately catches up to this irony).